 Our application does not require recommendations or artist statements.
 It entails a simple questionnaire, a space for listing artistic/professional experience, and work samples.
-Any essential information about your work can be pasted into the description box upon uploading each work sample.
-Please do not list your name in your resume, description boxes, or in any of your work samples (including title and credit screens) or descriptions as the jury is anonymous, and applicants are identified by work sample ID.
+Please add essential information about your work; title, year created, medium, and size, in the description box upon uploading each work sample.
+Please do not list your name in your resume, description boxes, or in any of your work samples as the jury is anonymous, and applicants are identified by numbered ID.

 Experience: Applicants will be asked to paste a resume or brief list of artistic/professional experience in the form section.

 Selection: Applicants are judged on the merit of their work.
-Other factors, such as an applicant’s biography or perceived ability to benefit from the residency may be taken into account, but excellence of the work is the primary over-riding criterion.
-The applications will be reviewed by a respected arts professional.
+Other factors, such as an applicant’s biography or perceived ability to benefit from the residency may be taken into account, but the excellence of the work is the primary overriding criterion.
+The applications will be reviewed by three respected arts professionals.

-Notification: All applicants will be notified via email whether or not their application has been accepted for a residency by mid-March.
+Notification: All applicants will be notified via email whether or not their application has been accepted for a residency by mid-January.

-Applications for either 2016 Pollock-Krasner Mid-Career Artist Residency must be submitted by February 15, 2016 via SlideRoom.
+Applications for the Pollock-Krasner Residency for a Mid-Career Painter must be submitted by December 1, 2019 via SlideRoom.

-If you have additional questions regarding this residency, please contact Visual Arts Coordinator James Everett Stanley at email@example.com.
+If you have additional questions regarding this residency, please contact Visual Arts Coordinator Lydia Marie Hicks email@example.com.